higayasuo/expo-icp-cli/README.md

 The following packages are included in the default installation:

-- canister-manager
 - expo-crypto-universal
 - expo-crypto-universal-native
 - expo-crypto-universal-web
+- expo-storage-universal
+- expo-storage-universal-native
+- expo-storage-universal-web
+- expo-icp-frontend-helpers
+- canister-manager
+- expo-icp-app-connect-helpers
 - expo-icp-app-connect
-- expo-icp-app-connect-helpers
-- expo-icp-frontend-helpers
 - expo-ii-integration

+#### Expo Crypto Universal Packages

+When using `--expo-crypto-universal`, these packages are installed:

+- expo-crypto-universal
+- expo-crypto-universal-native
+- expo-crypto-universal-web

+#### Expo Storage Universal Packages

+When using `--expo-storage-universal`, these packages are installed:

 - expo-storage-universal
 - expo-storage-universal-native
 - expo-storage-universal-web

+#### Expo ICP Helper Packages

+When using `--expo-icp-helpers`, these packages are installed:

+- canister-manager
+- expo-icp-app-connect-helpers
+- expo-icp-frontend-helpers

 #### II Integration Helper Packages

 When using `--ii-integration-helpers`, these packages are installed:

+- expo-icp-frontend-helpers
+- canister-manager
 - expo-icp-app-connect-helpers
-- expo-icp-frontend-helpers
 - ii-integration-helpers

-#### Expo ICP Helper Packages

-When using `--expo-icp-helpers`, these packages are installed:

-- expo-icp-app-connect-helpers
-- expo-icp-frontend-helpers

 #### Expo ICP App Connect Packages

 When using `--expo-icp-app-connect`, these packages are installed:

+- expo-crypto-universal
+- expo-crypto-universal-native
+- expo-crypto-universal-web
+- expo-storage-universal
+- expo-storage-universal-native
+- expo-storage-universal-web
+- canister-manager
+- expo-icp-frontend-helpers
+- expo-icp-app-connect-helpers
 - expo-icp-app-connect
-- expo-icp-app-connect-helpers
-- expo-icp-frontend-helpers

 ## Development